simonmichael/hledger/site/download.md

 2. **`stack install --resolver lts-8 hledger-lib-1.3 hledger-1.3 [hledger-ui-1.3] [hledger-web-1.3] [hledger-api-1.3]`**\
    \
-   This command installs the specified hledger packages (and required haskell libraries and tools) from the latest [Stackage LTS](https://www.stackage.org) snapshot (and Hackage).
+   This command installs the specified hledger packages (and required haskell libraries and tools) from the latest [Stackage LTS](https://www.stackage.org) snapshot (and if needed, [Hackage](http://hackage.haskell.org)).
    It is reliable, but can take significant time (minutes to hours) and space (megabytes to a gigabyte) depending on your connection, machine and past installations.
    You can add `--dry-run` to see what it plans to do, and kill/restart it without losing progress.\
    You can omit the bracketed packages to save time, and maybe install them later.
 If you include them, don't type the brackets.